Jackson White (actor): Early life and education

-Jackson White was born to actress Katey Sagal and Jack White and was raised back and forth from Los Angeles and Nashville.
-He has an older sister named Sarah and a younger half-sister named Esme.
+Jackson White was born in March 1996 to actress Katey Sagal and Jack White (1954–2024), and was raised in Los Angeles and Nashville.
+He has a sister named Sarah.

 Before beginning a career in acting, he had considered doing music.
 He stated in an interview that he was "really sh*t in high school" but was able to attend the University of Southern California by completing an audition.
-White performed with various artists in his teenage years such as Phoebe Bridgers in 2012.